Comparative Analysis of Micro Data: Attitudes and Electoral Behaviour

 East vs West: Germany and Europe

 In some ways, Germany’s unification can be seen as a field experiment (with no controls).
 More than 20 years after the merger, economic, social and political conditions in both parts of Germany differ markedly, and so do attitudes and behaviour.
 I have published widely (but mostly in German) on intra-German differences.
-Two recent specimen include my analysis of the impact of regional differences on the result of the 2009 Bundestag election and a chapter on diverging attitudes towards the German welfare state.
+Two recent specimen include my analysis of the impact of regional differences on the result of the 2009 Bundestag election (a similar contribution on the 2013 election is under way) and a chapter on diverging attitudes towards the German welfare state.
 I have also published on value orientations in Western and Central/Eastern Europe (alas, also in German).

 Electoral Behaviour in Western Europe